Port of Hull: King George Dock (1914–)

-Much of the dock equipment was operated by electricity, supplied at 440 V from the Hull Corporation, including electric coal conveyors, cranes, and dock lighting, as well as powering pumps used to supply hydraulic power.
+Much of the dock equipment was operated by electricity, supplied at 440 V from Hull Corporation, including electric coal conveyors, cranes, and dock lighting, as well as powering pumps used to supply hydraulic power.
 Hydraulic equipment (from Hathorn Davey of Leeds) was used for lock and dry dock gates, and for the coal tippers.
 Cranes were supplied by Royce Limited (Manchester), Craven Brothers, and a floating crane by Werfo Gusto (A. F. Smulders); coal handling equipment was from Head Wrightson.
 The machinery and mechanism for the lock gates were manufactured by the Hydraulic Engineering Company (Chester); the centrifugal pumps and electric motors for draining the dry docks were made by W. H. Allen of Bedford.

 On 26 June 1914, King George V visited Hull and formally opened the Hull Joint Dock.
 The dock was subsequently named King George Dock in his honour.
 The dock's design was undertaken by Sir Benjamin Baker and Sir John Wolfe-Barry.
 Its construction was supervised by T. M. Newell and R. Pawley, with W. Ebdon as resident engineer, and T. L. Norfolk as superintendent of equipment construction.
 Architectural design of the dock's offices was by the NER's architect William Bell.

 The dock was home, for a period of time, to the NER's Pals Battalion, the 17th Battalion Northumberland Fusiliers.
 The battalion arrived for training at the dock on 22 September 1914.
 In November 1914, the battalion moved to stations along the East Yorkshire coast, with the headquarters remaining at the docks.
 On 20 June 1915, the battalion left the docks for Catterick.

 A 40,000 t ferro-concrete grain silo was under construction in 1914 at the end of the north-western quay and was complete by 1919.
 The main building consisted of two blocks 96 by 241 ft wide by long, each holding 144 storage bins each 12 ft square and 50 ft deep.
 Each building block was connected to either the north or south quays of the north-west quay via a receiving house with weighing equipment, and by subways under the quayside, extending for 900 ft.
 The foundations for the building and the quay subways were constructed by the dock contractors (S. Pearson), the main building was built by the British Reinforced Concrete Engineering Company, and the grain handling equipment supplied by Henry Simon Limited (Manchester).